MicrosoftDocs/Devices-docs/surface/self-serve-warranty-service.md

 > [!div class="mx-imgBorder"]
 > ![Add devices](images/self-serve-fig2.png)

-1. Repeat steps 1-2 to add multiple devices (up to 20 total) to the request.
+6. Repeat steps 1-2 to add multiple devices (up to 20 total) to the request.
-1. From the drop down menu, select the issue type that best describes the issue and click **Next.**
+7. From the drop down menu, select the issue type that best describes the issue and click **Next.**

 > [!div class="mx-imgBorder"]
 > ![Select issue category](images/self-serve-fig3.png)

-1. Review your order.
+8. Review your order.
 If any information is incorrect, choose **Back** to correct errors.
-1. Accept the terms of conditions.
+9. Accept the terms of conditions.
-1. If request summary is correct, click **Submit your request**
+10. If request summary is correct, click **Submit your request**

 > [!div class="mx-imgBorder"]
 > ![Submit self-serve repair request](images/self-serve-fig4.png)

-1. You will be returned to the home page and be able to view your service request in the summary list and receive a confirmation email.
+When the home page displays, you can view your service request in the summary list and receive a confirmation email.

 ## Frequently asked questions